agriculturegovau/agds-next/packages/search/README.md

 ### Default

-Use the search box component to help users find content or pages through keywords.
+Use the `Search` component to help users find content or pages through keywords.
 This can be particularly useful for a web service with a large amount of pages.

 ```jsx live
 <Search label="Search this website" aria-label="Sitewide" />